fastio/ClickHouse/docs/en/operations/allocation-profiling-old.md

 Another interesting tool is [speedscope](https://www.speedscope.app/) that allows you to analyze collected stacks in a more interactive way.

-## Controlling allocation profiler during runtime {#controlling-allocation-profiler-during-runtime}
+## Controlling allocation profiler during runtime

 If ClickHouse/Keeper is started with the profiler enabled, additional commands for disabling/enabling allocation profiling during runtime are supported.
 Using those commands, it's easier to profile only specific intervals.